Need Help? Give us a call.

 If any red flags come up, talk to the current business owner.
 If it isn’t something you should be worried about, the business owner should be able to be upfront and explain it.
 If they’re not forthcoming about the blip in the business, then there’s reason to worry that the problem is bigger than they’re making it seem.

 And finally, talk to other people about the business.
 If possible, call existing customers, talk to neighboring businesses, or call up any companies that have partnered with the business.
-They’ll have a good—and unbiased—sense of how strong the business is doing.
+They’ll have a good—and unbiased—sense of how well the business is really doing.

 You’ve considered a few small businesses for sale and have done some digging to find the perfect one for you.
 You made it past the first steps, but there’s still a lot ahead of you before you can call that business yours.

 You’ve already vetted the business when you were considering whether to go forward with buying it, but now you’ll need to work with a banker, accountant, and lawyer to get all that information you’ll need about the business to move forward with the deal.

 There are many, many documents you’ll need to collect, but here are the essentials you need to gather:

 When you’re buying a business, these documents tie it all together.
 You’ve already looked into the details of the small business for sale, but you’ll want all this information in writing before agreeing to a deal.

 How much will you need to pay to actually buy the business?
 There are a few ways to assess the value of an existing business, like cash flow, tangible assets, or intangible assets.